tinkhamgreg/fproject/README.md

 WORKDIR /src
 ~~~~
 to our Dockerfile.
-These commands in the Dockerfile will take a copy of a ubuntu image, COPY whatever is in our current directory to the source directory, and finally set our working directory to the source directory.
+These commands in the Dockerfile will take a copy of a Ubuntu image, COPY whatever is in our current directory to the source directory, and finally set our working directory to the source directory.

 Now we can setup our docker-compose.test.yml
 We will now setup our run_test.sh file.